stonepros/stone/doc/install/get-packages.rst

   https://download.ceph.com/rpm-{version}

-The major releases of Ceph are summarized at: :ref:`ceph-releases-general`
+The major releases of Stone are summarized at: :ref:`ceph-releases-general`

 .. tip:: For non-US users: There might be a mirror close to you where
-         to download Ceph from.
-For more information see: `Ceph Mirrors`_.
+         to download Stone from.
+For more information see: `Stone Mirrors`_.

 Debian Packages
 ~~~~~~~~~~~~~~~

-Add a Ceph package repository to your system's list of APT sources.
+Add a Stone package repository to your system's list of APT sources.
 For newer
 versions of Debian/Ubuntu, call ``lsb_release -sc`` on the command line to
 get the short codename, and replace ``{codename}`` in the following command.